basilicom/json-schema-request-validator-bundle/README.md

 All actions of this controller must have a JSON schema file which must be mapped via the route name.

-The system automatically rejects an invalid incoming requests with status code "403 Forbidden".
+The system automatically rejects an invalid incoming requests with status code "400 Bad Request".
 If no JSON schema file can be found it will respond with "500 Internal Server Error".

 ## Example Symfony controller